Articles of Incorporation and Rules

 3. Auditors must take due care to maintain the confidentiality of information they learn in the course of performing their duties

-(Establishment of the Board of Auditors)
+(Establishment of Board of Auditors)

 Chapter 2 Duties of Auditors